Review: Savage Renegauge Semi-Auto 12 Gauge Shotgun

 Stunned at this incredibly rough barrel, I reached out to my contact.
 Savage apologized, provided no explanation for the rough bore, and insisted on sending me another shotgun and having this one returned.
 When the “new” shotgun arrived at the gun shop, I unpacked it to eyeball that bore, but couldn’t tell anything about it because it was so filthy.

-Back home, I set to cleaning it and after much work I got it pretty clean — and found out it was even rougher than the first Renegauge.
+Back home, I set to cleaning it.
+After much work I got it pretty clean and found out it was even rougher than the first Renegauge.

 I was later told that my first Renegauge barrel is indicative of current production, and my second one was “a pre-production firearm.”
 So this is not a fluke; they apparently believe it’s acceptable to manufacture and sell shotguns with rough bores.